Asbestos Abatement Colorado

 Mike received his Bachelor of Science in Business Management from Metropolitan State College of Denver.
 Mike’s additional training is primarily in asbestos and hazardous materials consisting of AHERA & CDPHE supervisor, AHERA & CDPHE project designer, Safe Lands Awareness Training, HAZWOPER/HAZCOM, First Responder, lead restoration, repair and painting (RRP), confined space training, lock-out /tag-out, aerial lift operator and scaffolding and fall protection.

-With nearly 30 years in the environmental industry, Mike is well-respected by his peers and the governing regulatory agencies.
+In the environmental industry since 1994, Mike is well-respected by his peers and the governing regulatory agencies.

 Today, Mike is a widower and father of four.
 He lost his wife, Stephanie, on November 28, 2017.
 He considers himself a “sports nut” and a “Homer” rooting on the Denver Broncos, Colorado Rockies, Denver Nuggets and the Colorado Avalanche.
 Read Mike’s resume.